frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 He said, "I brought her to Lourdes, and she was cured."
 I don\'t think she was fully cured, but maybe she went into remission.

 "But then," he said, "sometime later, she began to get bad again and she was in the hospital.
 I asked her if she would like to see a priest.
 I\'d never talked to her before about religion.
-Sometimes she would accompany me to Mass.
-But we never talked about those things.
+Sometimes she would accompany me to Mass, but we never talked about those things.
 But when I asked her, she said yes.

 "So I got a priest, and he came to see her.
 When he was leaving, I accompanied him to the bus, and he got on the bus.

 "She had also said that she wanted to be baptized, and the priest said, 'I\'ll come back in a few days and baptize her.'

-"He got on the bus, and I waited at the bus stop just to see the bus going out of sight a few hundred meters down the road.
-But then at the next bus stop, the priest got off the bus and began to walk back towards me.
+He got on the bus, and I waited at the bus stop just to see the bus going out of sight a few hundred meters down the road.

-"I thought, maybe he\'s forgotten his umbrella or his hat or something.
-When he got up to my level, he said, 'I have this funny feeling that I should baptize her now.'
-So we went back to the hospital, and he baptized her.'"
+"But then at the next bus stop, the priest got off the bus and began to walk back towards me.
+I thought, maybe he\'s forgotten his umbrella or his hat or something.

+"When he got up to my level, he said, 'I have this funny feeling that I should baptize her now.'
+So we went back to the hospital, and he baptized her."

 And the guy said, "She died that night.
 And none of the nurses or doctors said she was anywhere near her end.
 We all thought she\'d last many months yet.
 But she died that night."

 Then he said, "I was left in my early 30s with two young children.
-I went through some difficult years."

-"But," he said, "Our Lady stood by me during those years.
+I went through some difficult years.
+But," he said, "Our Lady stood by me during those years.
 So I keep up with her now."

 We were still standing in the South China Sea up to our knees.
 Here was this wonderful catechesis on the motherhood of Our Lady in a difficult time-period in a man\'s life.
 We became quite good friends.